 What Is Happening at the Labor Market Now?

-At the same time, in 2024, there are companies actively seeking to bolster their workforce, keen on filling vacant positions with suitable candidates.
+In 2025, there are companies actively seeking to bolster their workforce, keen on filling vacant positions with suitable candidates.
 According to research conducted by Jobvite, 86% of talent practitioners, including HR decision-makers and recruiters, hold an optimistic outlook regarding the future of recruiting and talent acquisition.

 So, currently, when there are many talented candidates on the job market, companies might be tempted to hastily onboard any available candidates who meet the basic job criteria.
 However, this approach may not always yield optimal results.
 Instead, considering the peculiar dynamics of the current hiring landscape—where there is a demand for talent amidst widespread layoffs—companies would be wise to conduct thorough evaluations and judiciously select candidates, even in the presence of surplus resources.
 How to do this correctly?
 We’ve prepared a list of effective strategies.

-Strategies for Effectively Hunting for Talent in the Layoffs Era
+TRY FREE TRIALStrategies for Effectively Hunting for Talent in the Layoffs Era

 Utilize talent pipelines and reconnect with former candidates